replicate/cog-triton/README.md

 ## Error codes

+We are using "E[Category][Subcategory][Sequence] [Short Error Name]: [Description]

-Universal user errors:
+### Universal user errors:

+Category 1 (user error), subcategory 0 (framework-agnostic user errors).

-E000: Generic user error (not used)
+* E1000 GenericError: Generic user error (reserved)
-E001: A prompt is required, but your formatted prompt is blank
+* E1001 PromptRequired: A prompt is required, but your formatted prompt is blank
-E002: Prompt length exceeds maximum input length.
+* E1002 PromptTooLong: Prompt length exceeds maximum input length.
-E003: You have submitted both a prompt and a prompt template that doesn't include '{prompt}'.
+* E1003 BadPromptTemplate: You have submitted both a prompt and a prompt template that doesn't include '{prompt}'.

-Triton user errors:
+### Triton user errors:

-E101: Can't set both max_tokens ({max_tokens}) and max_new_tokens ({max_new_tokens})
+Category 1 (user error), subcategory 1 (triton-specific user errors)

-E102: Can't set both min_tokens ({min_tokens}) and min_new_tokens ({min_new_tokens})
+* E1101 InvalidArgumentMinTokens: Can't set both min_tokens ({min_tokens}) and min_new_tokens ({min_new_tokens})
+* E1102 InvalidArgumentMaxTokens: Can't set both max_tokens ({max_tokens}) and max_new_tokens ({max_new_tokens})

-Triton errors:
+### Triton errors:

+Category 2 (framework error), subcategory 1 (triton system error)

-E200: Unknown error
+* E2100 TritonUnknownError: Unknown error
-E201: Triton timed out after 120s: httpx.ReadTimeout.
+* E2101 TritonTimeout: Triton timed out after {TRITON_TIMEOUT}s: httpx.ReadTimeout.
-E202: Tokenizer error: ... the first token of the stop sequence IDs was not '!', which suggests there is a problem with the tokenizer that you are using.
+* E2102 TritonTokenizerError: Tokenizer error: ... the first token of the stop sequence IDs was not '!', which suggests there is a problem with the tokenizer that you are using.
-E203: Triton returned malformed JSON
+* E2103 TritonMalformedJSON: Triton returned malformed JSON
-E204: Triton returned malformed event (no output_ids or error key)
+* E2104 TritonMalformedEvent: Triton returned malformed event (no output_ids or error key)

+Other frameworks like vLLM might start their error numbering from E2200.

 ## Create a Replicate Model with cog-triton